-The Toyota Corolla has been one of Toyota’s top selling passenger cars since it came on the market.
-Here are some interesting facts associated with the Toyota Corolla.
+The Toyota Corolla has been one of Toyota’s top-selling passenger cars since it came on the market.
+Here are five interesting facts associated with the Toyota Corolla.

-The Toyota Corolla was first introduced way back in 1966 and in just eight years, it became the best-selling car worldwide.
+The Toyota Corolla was first introduced way back in 1966.
+In just eight years, it became the best-selling car worldwide.
 It's no wonder, because:

 Corolla sales have remained strong since then.
-Since 1997, the Corolla has consistently been the top selling name plate in the world.
+Since 1997, the Corolla has consistently been the top-selling nameplate in the world.
 Annual sales have grown for years with only minor blips for recessions.
-The Corolla could top the 40 million mark in the next few years.
+To this day, Toyota has sold over 45 million units of the Corolla.

-In October 2011, Toyota opened a plant in Blue Springs, Mississippi plant has been building the Toyota Corolla since November, 2011.
+In October 2011, Toyota opened a plant in Blue Springs, Mississippi.
+It has been building the Toyota Corolla since then.
 Previously it was built in Fremont, California.
-If you own a Corolla in the U.S. odds are high that you own an American-built model.
+If you own a Corolla in the U.S., odds are high that you own an American-built model.

-There have been many different Toyota vehicles that use the Corolla name in them like:
+There have been many different Toyota vehicles that contain the Corolla name, like:

 - Corolla Ceres